PuppyPi/datashets-java/README.md

 # datashets-java
-API and Data Model for Datashets in Java :>
+The Datashets Core Model / API in Java!